Water Removal

 Category 3:

 Remediation in these cases have to be complete, or else there could be a continuing risk to occupants of the building.
-This sort of water comes from sewer backups, polluted water or water which contain unsafe amounts of pesticides and heavy metals.
+This type of water comes from sewer backups, polluted water or water which contain unsafe amounts of pesticides and heavy metals.

 The quantity of water which has affected the property has been categorized into four categories by the IICRC.